maxint-rd/TM16xx/README.md

 ## New in this library

 Added library functionality:
+- Support for ATtiny's (44A, 84A, 85), ESP8266, ESP32, LGT8F328P in addition to regular Arduinos.
-- Revised library structure to simplify support of other TM16xx chips.
+- Revised library structure to simplify support of other TM16xx chips in addition to TM1638/TM1640.
 - Basic functionality in base class for a uniform API.
-- Support for TM1637.
-Note: TM1637 does not support simultaneous button presses.
-  (Method derived from [TM1637 library](https://github.com/avishorp/TM1637) but using pins in standard output mode when writing).
-- Support for TM1668.
-Note: TM1668 can be used in 10x7 - 13x4 display modes.
-Datasheet partly translated.
-- Support for TM1650.
-Note: TM1650 can be used in 8x4 or 7x4 display mode.
-Datasheet fully translated.
 - Reduced required RAM memory by using PROGMEM fonts.
-- Support for ATtiny44A and ESP8266 in addition to regular Arduinos.
 - Separate classes for LED matrix and advanced LED display support.
 - Simple display of text and numbers on 7-segment displays using familiar print() and println() methods.
 - Support for the Adafruit GFX graphics library for advanced graphics on a LED matrix.
+- Support for combining multiple modules into one large Adafruit GFX matrix.
+- Support for scanning all possible keys (K1, K2 and K3 lines) on TM1638.
 - Full support for QYF-TM1638 module (8 digit common anode LED display and 4x4 keypad)
 - Support for TM1638 in Anode Mode (10 digit common anode LED 8 segment display) [TM1638Anode.h]
-- Support for combining multiple modules into one large Adafruit GFX matrix.
-- Support for scanning all possible keys (K1, K2 and K3 lines) on TM1638.
-- Support for release, click, doubleclick and long press button detection using callback functions.
-- Added [library examples](/examples).
 - Support for TM1620 (thanks @eddwhite)
-- Support for TM1630 (thanks @tokuhira)
 - Support for TM1628.
 Note: TM1628 can be used in 10x7 - 13x4 display modes.
+- Support for TM1630 (thanks @tokuhira)
+- Support for TM1637.
+Note: TM1637 does not support simultaneous button presses.
+  (Method derived from [TM1637 library](https://github.com/avishorp/TM1637) but using pins in standard output mode when writing).
+- Support for TM1650.
+Note: TM1650 can be used in 8x4 or 7x4 display mode.
+Datasheet fully translated.
+- Support for TM1668.
+Note: TM1668 can be used in 10x7 - 13x4 display modes.
+Datasheet partly translated.
+- Support for release, click, doubleclick and long press button detection using callback functions.
+- Added [library examples](/examples).

 Functionality in original library by Ricardo Batista:
 - Support for the TM1638 and TM1640, including common anode TM1638 module;